root2pk/music_similarity_playlists/README.md

+## Audio feature extraction, analysis and music similarity playlists generation using Python and Streamlit

 `main.py` runs the main script to load and extract all the features from the dataset.
 It runs a loop through the audio files, loads them, and extracts features from them.
 Features, genre activation values, predicted genres and predicted parent genres are written into .csv files.